fncbook/fnc/chapter8/precond.md

   enumerator: 8.8.%s
 ---
 (section-krylov-precond)=

 # Preconditioning

 An important aspect of MINRES and CG (and, by extension, GMRES) is that the convergence of a Krylov method can be expected to deteriorate as the condition number of the matrix increases.
 Even moderately large condition numbers can make the convergence impractically slow.
-Therefore it's common for these methods to be used with a technique to reduce the relevant condition number.
+Therefore, it's common for these methods to be used with a technique to reduce the relevant condition number.

 ```{index} GMRES; preconditioning in, ! preconditioning
 ```